andytom/snippets/README.md

 - [x] Manage commands for the index
 - [x] Add users
 - [x] Look at duplication in templates
+- [ ] Intergrate Users
+ - [ ] Add link to login/register
+ - [ ] Connect users and snippets
 - [ ] Add permissions
  - [ ] Must be logged in to create
- - [ ] Only user or admin can delete or edit
+ - [ ] Only owning user or admin can delete or edit
  - [ ] Shared/not shared snippets?
 - [ ] Replce index with a landing page
 - [ ] Add help pages